joaodeconto/RTS/Assets/Photon Unity Networking/readme.txt

 		Editor\PhotonNetwork\*.*
 		Plugins\PhotonNetwork\*.*

-	Demo Scene
-		DemoWorker\DemoWorker-Scene.unity
-	Tutorial "Marco Polo"
-		MarcoPolo-Tutorial\GameScene.unity

-	The server-setup will be saved as file (created by Wizard but can be edited in inspector) Photon Unity Networking\Resources\PhotonServerSettings.asset
+	The server-setup will be saved as file (can be moved into any Resources folder and edited in inspector) Photon Unity Networking\Resources\PhotonServerSettings.asset

+	Demos
+		All demos are in separate folders.
+Each has a Demo<name>-Scene.